Prostate Cancer Diagnosis

 2. Reliability- how reproducible a test is

 Tumor locations are easily misclassified as the needle angle is oblique to the posterior surface.
 Only the site of entry is recorded, even though the needle may sample more than 1 region.
-Oversampling can lead to detection of clinically insignificant cancers, repeat biopsy and overtreatment, while undersampling can miss clinically significant cancers as a result of sampling the periphery of a tumor with a low Gleason score.
+Consequently, if prostate cancer is identified, it is unknown whether the lesion is in the apex or mid prostate area.2 Another common occurrence is the oversampling/ undersampling of the prostate as it is difficult to differentiate between normal and cancerous tissue.3 Oversampling can lead to detection of clinically insignificant cancers, repeat biopsy and overtreatment, while undersampling can miss clinically significant cancers as a result of sampling the periphery of a tumor with a low Gleason score.
 This inaccuracy, inherent to TRUS biopsies, has resulted in an undergrading of disease in a considerable proportion of patients.
 Interestingly, increasing the number of cores marginally increases diagnostic yield.
 It has not been shown to effectively reduce the risk of undersampling.
 Instead, it further escalates the potential of identifying small indolent cancers as well as cost.
 As men are becoming more aware of the realities of overdiagnosis and overtreatment, both physicians and patients are warming up to active surveillance as an option for low risk tumors.
 Adopting active surveillance as a primary treatment method introduces additional constraints on current biopsy techniques.
 It requires accurate localization of clinically significant tumors so that it may be regularly and consistently surveyed.1

 Radiology and Urology Go Together

 MRI provides an action plan for fusion biopsy.

 Why Fusion Bx?